mui/material-ui/docs/data/joy/customization/using-css-variables/using-css-variables.md

 - success
 - warning

-You can combine the channel tokens with an opacity like this:
+You can combine the channel tokens with an opacity value like this:

 ```js
 const Div = styled('div')(({ theme }) => ({